-The Symposium is not limited to a specific discipline, but intentionally seeks to promote sustainable development research across multi disciplines.
+The symposium, running from 25th to 27th July, seeks to promote sustainable development research across the following multi disciplines;

 A further aim of the event will be to document and disseminate the wealth of experiences on sustainable development research in the Asia-Pacific today.
 To this purpose, a peer-reviewed book titled “Sustainable Development Research at Universities in the Asia-Pacific” will be published, with all accepted papers.
 This will be part of the award-winning World Sustainability Series, published by Springer, one of the world´s top five scientific publishers.

 Registration for the symposium is now live.
 Secure your attendance through early-bird registration and save.

 All dietary requirements, VISA information and tour options are part of the registration process.

 A VISA letter will be provided to those who require one upon payment of registration.

 Key Note Speakers

 Jeff Oatman, Senior Manager – Market Engagement, Green Building Council of Australia (GBCA)